Medication Search: Celebrex

 What form(s) does this medication come in?

-Each white-to-off-white, hard-gelatin capsule with blue ink band on body marked in white with "100" and with blue ink band on cap marked in white with "7767" contains 100 mg of celecoxib.
-Nonmedicinal ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (indigotine [E132]), gelatin, and titanium dioxide (E171).
+Each white-to-off-white, hard-gelatin capsule with blue ink band on body marked in white with "100" and with "Pfizer 7767" marked in blue ink on the cap, contains 100 mg of celecoxib.
+Nonmedicinal ingredients: croscarmellose sodium, gelatin, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (indigotine [E132]) and titanium dioxide (E171).

-Each white-to-off-white, hard-gelatin capsule with gold ink band on body marked in white with "200" and with gold ink band on cap marked in white with "7767" contains 200 mg of celecoxib.
-Nonmedicinal ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (ferric oxide [E172]), gelatin, and titanium dioxide (E171).
+Each white-to-off-white, hard-gelatin capsule with gold ink band on body marked in white with "200" and with “Pfizer 7767” marked in gold ink band on the cap, contains 200 mg of celecoxib.
+Nonmedicinal ingredients: croscarmellose sodium, gelatin, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (ferric oxide [E172]) and titanium dioxide (E171).

 How should I use this medication?